in

 • Take root cuttings in winter.

-• Macleaya seed will germinate in 21 to 28 days at 70°F (21°C); refrigerate seeds for 7 days before sowing to increase germination rate.
+• Macleaya seed will germinate in 21 to 28 days at 70°F (21°C); refrigerate seeds for 7 days before sowing to increase the germination rate.

-Macleaya Varieties to Grow
+Macleaya varieties to grow

 • Macleaya cordata, Plume poppy, rhizomatous perennial with 5- to 7-lobed, gray- to olive-green leaves, white-downy beneath.
 In mid- and late summer, produces large, plume-like panicles of pendent, buff-white flowers, each with 25-40 stamens, on gray-green stems.
 To 8 feet (2.5m) tall and 3 feet (1m) wide.
 China, Japan.